Today's Viewpoint: A MarshBerry Publication

 Perpetuation planning should be viewed as a continuous process, and accountability is a crucial aspect for success.
 It starts with determining what you want your legacy to be.
 What vision do you have for the firm once you leave?
 This vision must be communicated and created with the upcoming leadership involved.
 Creating a sustainable future for your business and family will only be accomplished through collaboration.
 Don’t be afraid to ask tough questions and gain feedback from all parties involved.
 Don’t draw conclusions in your mind without engaging others and getting them on board with the plan.
 Consider the relationship you have with each stakeholder and how that may be affected, personally and professionally, and how that may play a role in the perpetuation planning and succession implementation.
 The relationships you currently have with these people will not be passed off with the business, they will remain for years after – so consider all angles.

 Failing to develop a perpetuation plan can lead to undesirable outcomes for you, your family, and key employees.
-Without a plan, the continuity and legacy of your business may be jeopardized.
+Without a strategic plan, the continuity and legacy of your business may be jeopardized.
 That’s why choosing the right professional advisor to help develop that plan is paramount.
-That advisor should possess expertise in perpetuation planning and understand the nuances of your specific situation along with comprehensive knowledge of the insurance brokerage space.
+That advisor should possess expertise in perpetuation planning and understand the nuances of your specific situation, along with comprehensive knowledge of the insurance brokerage space.
 Their guidance can be invaluable in navigating the complexities of the planning process.

-In the world of business, perpetuation planning is an intricate and multifaceted process that requires careful consideration of numerous factors.
+In business, perpetuation planning is an intricate and multifaceted process that requires careful consideration of numerous factors.
 It is not merely about sustaining a business but ensuring its continued growth and relevance.
 By defining your goals, involving your family, and enlisting the guidance of professional advisors, you can develop a perpetuation plan that secures your legacy and paves the way for a prosperous future.
 Remember, your actions today will shape the destiny of your business tomorrow.

 Investment banking services in the USA offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230